Leen15/docker-postgres-s3-backup-via-cron/README.md

     - BACKUP_PATH=<this will be the directory containing your backups on s3>
     - BACKUP_CRON_SCHEDULE=<this will be the cron schedule if defined.
 Standard value is 1 hour>
     - PGHOST=<see the link section below>
+    - PGDATABASE=<dump only this database, default value export all>
     - PGUSER=<username>
     - PGPASSWORD=<password>
     - PGPORT=<this is usually 5432>